nuuuwan/news_lk3_data/README.md

 The accepting of nominations for the 2024 General Election commenced this morning (04).

-The activities related to the accepting of nominations commenced at the district secretaries in 22 electoral districts today.
+The activities related to the accepting of nominations commenced at the district secretariats in 22 electoral districts today.

+The nomination period is expected to conclude at 12 noon on October 11, 2024.

 On September 24, President Anura Kumara Dissanayake issued an Extraordinary Gazette notification fixing November 14, 2024 as the date for the election of the new Members of Parliament.